usnistgov/cookiecutter-nist-python/CONTRIBUTING.md

 # optional packages
 pipx install scriv
+condax/pipx install uv
 condax/pipx install pyright
 condax/pipx install cruft
 condax/pipx install commitizen
 condax/pipx install cogapp
 condax/pipx install nbqa
 ```

+Note that the repo is setup to automatically use pipx for many of these tools.
+Behind the scenes, the makefile and `noxfile.py` will invoke `tools/pipxrun.py`.
+This will either run the tool with `pipx run tool..`, or, if it is already
+installed (with proper version), run the tool from the install.
+This prevents
+having to install a bunch of tooling in the "dev" environment, and also avoid
+creating a bunch of through away [nox] environments.
+This is experimental, and I
+might change back to using small [nox] environments again in the future.

 ## Package version